KHZ-INTL/blog/about.md

 layout: page
 title: About me
 ---
-Blogging about Cracking/RE licensing protection and abit of capture the flag
+Blogging about cracking licensing protection and abit of capture the flag